 If you have Gear related questions, feel free to ask us at our Contact page.

 - Nikon D4s: Built like a tank, best focus motor/engine Nikon makes, perfect for low light, fast paced photography (weddings!).
-If you shoot more studio type work, the Nikon D810 would be more than capable.
+If you shoot more studio type work that require higher resolution files, the Nikon D850 would be more than capable.
 The main reason we went with the D4s is that it’s a workhorse camera, has the camera buffer to just keep shooting w/o having to wait on your memory card, and it excels in low-light environments.

 - Nikon D750: This is Nikon’s “consumer” grade FULL-frame sensor camera.
 Trust us when we say, when it comes to portrait photography… once you go full-frame, you’ll never want to go back.
 Although its target is the general consumer and not the “pro”, it still offers A LOT of pro features.
 Aside from the high quality photos (especially in low light), the best thing about this camera is its smaller size (about the same size as the D90/D7000).
 Because of that, it’s become the perfect camera for Kay and her smaller hands. =) We actually purchased the D4s before Nikon made the D750.
 If you were to buy just one camera today for portraits and lifestyle work, I would highly recommend the Nikon D750.
 It has the brains of the flagship $6k cameras in a more prosumer friendly price point.